no-google-in-china/no-google-in-china.github.io/README.md

 That is solution to name to a one person but not to all.
 And there is no stable VPN service in China.
 2. Search alternatives: Microsoft https://bing.com/, Russian Yandex https://yandex.com. ( ~~https://duckduckgo.com~~ returns the same results as Google and is not available.)
 3. NoScript browser plugin, that can block JS resource from specific site, becomes handy.
 Adding google site into as blacklisted/untrusted site solves long loading issue.
 But of course not jQuery on Google CDN issue.
+4. Ghostery browser plugin can block Google analitics and save time on page load.
-3. It should be possible to create browser plugin, that would dynamically replace Google CDN with customizable alternative, but not yet known.
+5. It should be possible to create browser plugin, that would dynamically replace Google CDN with customizable alternative, but not yet known.

 ## List

 List of projects affected

-1. <eclipse.org> had once website uupdate that made eclipse.org page loading long.
+1. [v] <eclipse.org> had once website uupdate that made eclipse.org page loading long.
 Issue was raised, but consequently similar issues appeared.
-2. <maven.org> site was long to load, after their upgrade of skin, that started using jQuery on google CDN.
+2. [v] <maven.org> site was long to load, after their upgrade of skin, that started using jQuery on google CDN.
 Was resolved.
-3. <https://projectlombok.org/> newer site.
+3. [ ] <https://projectlombok.org/> newer site is now having not accessing menus.
 (Raise an issue point to this site, if you can see their bug tracker )
-4. <http://struts.apache.org/> solved by [apache/struts-site#53](https://github.com/apache/struts-site/pull/53) "Use http://code.jquery.com instead of googleapis.com"
+4. [v] <http://struts.apache.org/> solved by [apache/struts-site#53](https://github.com/apache/struts-site/pull/53) "Use http://code.jquery.com instead of googleapis.com"

 ## Recent warming up